 So how can we best support a fearful child in ways that are respectful and move the child from fear to joy?

 Parent pressure can sometimes had an additional layer of stress as you work with a fearful child, especially if the parent becomes impatient and wants you to just “make them do it”.
-So how can we best manage parental expectations in order to optimise learning outcomes for the child?
+How can we best manage parental expectations in order to optimise learning outcomes for the child?

 This session will give you

-- An overview of the neurobiology of fear and the physiological and behavioural signs of fear informed by Stephen Porges research
+- An overview of the neurobiology of fear and the physiological and behavioural signs of fear as informed by the research of Stephen Porges, PhD and other neuroscientists

 - Practical strategies for helping a fearful beginner get in the water or overcome other overwhelming situations